 Tips for Dill Pickle Pasta Salad

-When it comes to making a delicious, healthier pasta salad like this there’s a few things to keep in mind!
+When it comes to making a delicious, healthier pasta salad like this there are a few things to keep in mind!

-- Making Ahead: Often, pasta salads are made a day or two ahead of an event like a baby shower or BBQ.
-I always like this idea because the flavours intensify over time but the salad can also get a little dry as the pasta and other ingredients soak up the dressing.
-If you plan to make this salad ahead of time I recommend making an additional 1/2 batch of the dressing and mixing it in an hour or so before serving, that way the salad will keep a nice, creamy consistency.
+- Make Ahead: Often, pasta salads are made a day or two ahead of an event like a baby shower or BBQ.
+I always like this idea because the flavours intensify over time and better the next day, but the salad can also get a little dry as the pasta and other ingredients soak up the dressing.
+If you plan to make this easy pasta salad recipe ahead of time I recommend making an additional 1/2 batch of the dressing and mixing it in an hour or so before serving, that way the salad will keep a nice, creamy consistency.

 - Storage: This salad is best stored in the fridge once made and if there are any leftovers after serving, it will last for up to 5 days.